thisiserico/preferences/code-semantics/test-doubles/README.md

 If each test is telling us exactly how to setup the scenario and what the expectations are, why not work on those upfront?
 That way, we'd transform a passing test into a failing one and work on the actual code to make it pass again.
 Seems like an interesting approach to me, as we'd know exactly when our change went from invalid to valid.
-Testing first is an interesting technique, but that's not what this entry is about.
+Testing first is an interesting technique, but that's not what this chapter is about.
-Do whatever feels comfortable for you at this point.
+Do whatever feels comfortable to you at this point.
 However, that's the approach I'll follow here.

 It's time to start making use of the store.
 The way we were guiding our tests to either succeed or fail was by using certain space and owner identifiers.
 That's exactly what we need to change, but not just yet.